DaveBenham/VenomModules/doc/Oscillators.md

 - **Trigger mode** ***(off, default)*** - The leading edge of an incoming trigger reverses the current direction of the waveform.
 A hard sync always resets the direction to forward.
 - **Gate mode** ***(yellow)*** - A high gate puts the waveform in reverse mode.
 A low gate puts the waveform in forward mode.
 A hard sync never changes the direction.

 The trigger and gate detection is implemented as a Schmitt trigger that goes high above 2V and goes low below 0.2V.
 Those thresholds allow for both unipolar and bipolar trigger signals to be used.
 A module context menu option allows you to change to a 0V high threshold and -2V low threshold, which only works for bipolar inputs, but synchronizes the trigger with the 0 crossing point.
+There is also an option to use +/- 50uV thresholds, which also only works for bipolar inputs.

 This port supports oversampling that can be disabled via the port context menu.